On the noncommutative geometry of square superpotential algebras: Introduction

-\begin{Example} \rm{The following two examples are perhaps the simplest square superpotential algebras.
+\begin{Example} \rm{The two quiver algebras given in figure \ref{1} are perhaps the simplest square superpotential algebras.
 The center of the second example is the coordinate ring for the conifold.
 The quivers on the right are drawn in the plane.

 }\end{Example}